 THE PART WHERE I TALK ABOUT THE CASUAL (AND NOT-SO-CASUAL) FEMINISM

 It would be silly to pretend like a female spy in 1989 Berlin would have it just as easy as the men.
-So, Atomic Blonde leans into the idea that a key to Broughton’s success is the consistent way in which the men around her are constantly underestimating her.
+So, Atomic Blonde leans into the idea that a key to Broughton’s success is the consistent way men underestimate her.

 It’s all part of the film’s casual feminism, which also includes a somewhat gratuitous detour into a sapphic union with Boutella and an unwillingness to pull any literal punches just because the lead character is a girl.
 That’s all fine and good, but for as much as Atomic Blonde wants to embrace gender diversity and turn Broughton into a female John Wick, Jason Bourne and James Bonde all rolled into one it forgets to actually turn her into much of a character.
 Underneath all of her fashion, grit and cool, there’s almost nothing to Broughton in the way of motivation (beyond basic survival) and background beyond a vague hint that she too was once as innocent as Boutella’s impossibly naive French spy.
 When Broughton outright explains her moral code to an enemy in one of the final scenes it’s almost laughable because the film hasn’t earned such a moment for her.